-Take a look at some of the very best places to include whilst visiting Tennessee!
+Take a look, below, at some of the very best things to do in Tennessee.
+Have the best trip!

 1.)
 Hike the Great Smoky Mountains

-Of all the famous parks in the United States, including the Grand Canyon and Monument Valley (which you can see in our guide to visiting, here), Tennessee’s Great Smoky Mountains attracts the most visitors…and it’s easy to see why, especially for hikers!
+Of all the famous national parks in the USA, Tennessee’s Great Smoky Mountains attracts the most visitors.
+Though, it’s easy to see why, especially if you’re a hiker.

 For moderate hikers: Hiking is a popular activity in the Great Smoky Mountains, as you’ll be able to join one of the various trails, including the famous Appalachian Trail.
 One 8 mile (13km) section of the Appalachian Trail will take you to the rocky outcropping known as Charlies Bunion, where you’ll be rewarded with fantastic views of the mountains.

 For hardcore hikers: A more strenuous 2.7 mile (4.3km) hike will take you to Rainbow Falls, and from there to the summit of Mt.
 Le Conte.
 The popular Chimney Tops trail is also found here, rising 1,400 feet (427 meters) in elevation in just 2 miles (3.21km).

 Visiting the national park is easily one of the best things to do in Tennesse and a spot you really can’t miss.
 Just make sure to always stay safe, pack lots of water and always tell someone where you’re going.
 No one likes a reckless explorer.

 2.)
 Explore Fall Creek Falls lake

 You see, Fall Creek Falls, has come to be one of the highest waterfalls east of the Mississippi and a spot that’s pretty breathtaking to see.
 Oh, and if it’s falling you’re after, make sure to check out Rockhouse Falls that is totally stunning.